1,000 Stone Steps

 Try again later.

-Almost half-way up, you start to see the Niō-mon gate and other structures in the upper complex.
+Half-way up, you start to see the Niō-mon gate and other structures in the upper complex.
 You can step off the trail there at the base of the Mida Hora rock face.
-It's said to be shaped like a Buddha figure.
+Mida Hora is just past the half-way point, 550 steps up and 450 left to go.

-Above and below you see the Mida Hora rock face.
-The expected hallucination is a five-meter-tall image of Amitābha, known in Japanese as Amida Nyorai, the primary Buddha of Pure Land Buddhism.
+Rain and wind over millennia have eroded the Mida Hora rock face.
+Now the expected hallucination is an image of Amitābha, known in Japanese as Amida Nyorai, the primary Buddha of Pure Land Buddhism.
+It's believed that if you can see it in the Buddha's form, you will be blessed with happiness.

 Mahāyāna is one of the three main branches of Buddhism, along with Theravāda, the oldest branch, and Vajrayāna, the more tantric or esoteric branch.
 Pure Land Buddhism, a tradition within Mahāyāna Buddhism, is one of the most widely practiced Buddhist traditions in East Asia.